notkrd/WaterPlasticWriting/README.md

 # WaterPlasticWriting
 . \ / ,, ` begin water climbing / skin folded cut hard / hole light-flotsam | __ . > ‘ , empty paper carries / first marks in/through / cyan ledges of-lines ---; . - , ll ; . side-plastic clear &amp;hard / planks over ground / no-human voice hear , .*~ * , \

+Sample Poem:

+>show_game now_grass_alleys ground_world

+now grass alleys
+here , the stuttering of these loud corridors

+a room imitates a maze
+here those coarse teeth
+these resistant alleys are not you  you are a maze
+i am a maze

+here , the stuttering of these loud corridors on this ground , the murmuration of these loud corridors , unfolding

+a room imitates the quiet maze
+on this ground some long hands these loud corridors are not you  i am a maze
+you are a maze

+the earthworm spills
+the earthworm describes a door

+these standing lungs sing
+these standing lungs sing

+i am a maze
+you are a maze

+these alleys and those alleys are not you and i babble these loud corridors or some loud corridors are not you or i explain something wet these loud corridors , unfolding or some standing loud corridors , unfolding are not you or i explain something semi-opaque
+these loud corridors , unfolding , into this body or some standing obscure corridors , unfolding , into this   body are not you or i explain that

+my dirt imitates some currents and my   lungs sing : the resistant creature

 The Project Gutenberg EBook of Tender Buttons, by Gertrude Stein